Security Headers

 Section titled “Issue: CSP Blocks Legitimate Resources”Symptom: Resources failing to load, console errors

-Solution: Add specific origins to CSP:
+Solution: Add specific origins to CSP via your reverse proxy.

 Section titled “Issue: Admin UI Not Working”Symptom: React/Vue app broken, CSP violations

-Solution: Use relaxed CSP for Admin UI:
+Solution: Use relaxed CSP for Admin UI via your reverse proxy, or use route-specific headers:

 // Apply relaxed headers only to Admin UI routesapp.Use("/admin", AdminUISecurityHeaders())Issue: Embedded Content Not Loading